Sanjusangen-do © Eric Salard

 Once part of a large Buddhist temple complex known as the Lotus King Temple, the temple of Rengeoin is better known by its popular name of Sanjusangen-do.
-Inside the longest wooden building in Japan stand row upon row of life-sized statues of Kannon, the goddess of mercy, carved from Japanese cypress and covered in gold leaf, dating back to the 12th and 13th centuries.
-There are 1,000 statues altogether and each is unique, bearing a religious symbol or making a religious gesture.
-The statues surround the large, central figure of a seated Kannon, carved in 1254 in the Kamakura Period.
+Inside the longest wooden building in Japan stands row upon row of life-sized statues of Kannon, the goddess of mercy.
+They're carved from Japanese cypress and covered in gold leaf, dating back to the 12th and 13th centuries.
+There are 1,000 statues and each is unique, bearing a religious symbol or gesture.
+They surround the large, central figure of a seated Kannon, carved in 1254 in the Kamakura Period.
 All the golden statues create a hypnotic yellow haze, giving credence to the local myth that if you stare at them for long enough one of the statues will assume the form of a loved one.

 Address: Shichijo Dori